respeecher/auto-odoo/README.md

 You may wish to fix minor versions as well for greater stability.

 Future versions of Auto Odoo may include changed major versions of Postgres and Odoo in `.env.template`, but since `.env` is gitignored, your major versions will never change unless you change `.env` yourself.
-This is a important because upgrading between major versions of Postgres and Odoo requires running special migration scripts.
+This is important because upgrading between major versions of Postgres and Odoo requires running special migration scripts.

 Odoo uses `/etc/odoo/odoo.conf` not only for configuration that is not changeable through the web interface but